jnbrq/libcxxdes/docs/awaitables.md

 ### await_resume

 `R T::await_resume()` is called when the coroutine that the awaitable had suspended is resumed.
 The return value of this function is the result of the `co_await` expression.
 The lifetime of the coroutine object ends after this point; therefore, `await_resume` should not return a reference to an object inside the coroutine object.

+`await_resume` is not called in case the return value cannot be returned.
+For example, compositions do not call `await_resume` of the wrapped handlers.